 Right: This female puppy's all-positive exposure to well socialized adult dogs was planned for her benefit.
-Her mother was 'Dog Selective,' meaning, she was easily offended by rude behavior from strange dogs and Meg the pup inherited the same traits later in life, but good early socialization and smart management set her on the path for enjoying trusted dog friends for life.
+Her mother was 'Dog Selective,' meaning, she was easily offended by rude behavior from strange dogs.
+Meg the pup inherited the same traits later in life, but good early socialization and smart management set her on the path for enjoying trusted dog friends as she matured.

 2. True or False?

 Dog Parks are a dependable place for positive dog-dog socializing opportunities.